HEPTACOM/heptaconnect-docs/Nomenclature.md

 ### Keys

 The storage provider alone has data sovereignty over the keys that are used to persist entities in the data storage. `Keys` can be obtained by a factory that is provided by the storage provider.
-A `Key` is a small data structure that is a valid identifier in its origin storage (e. g. an auto-incremented integer or a UUIDv4).
+A `Key` is a small data structure that is a valid identifier in its origin storage (e.g. an auto-incremented integer or a UUIDv4).
 The existence of a `Key` itself guarantees its validity.